whatdoineed2do/gpod-utils/README.md

 The `-a` flag can be specified before any other files to force removal of duplicates files based on `iPod` filesystem checksums, leaving the earliest added instance of the track.

 ## `gpod-cp`
 Copies track(s) to `iPod`, accepting `mp3`, `m4a/aac` and `h264` videos..
-For audio files not supported by `iPod` an automatic conversions to mp3 is made.
+For audio files not supported by `iPod` an automatic conversion is performed.
 Using the `-c` switch will perform checksum generation/analysis of files on `iPod` to prevent duplicates being copied.
 ```
 $ gpod-cp -M /run/media/ray/IPOD -c \
     nothere.mp3 foo.flac foo.mp3